caddyserver/website/src/docs/markdown/caddyfile/directives/php_fastcgi.md

 ## Expanded form

-The `php_fastcgi` directive is roughly the same as the following configuration (note that currently, declaring named matchers is not supported inside of `route` blocks, but this is written as such for illustrative purposes):
+The `php_fastcgi` directive is the same as the following configuration:

 ```caddy-d
 route {